 If your complaint is about physical access within your prison, keep in mind that the ADA implementing regulations do not allow the undue burden defense for facilities built or significantly altered after January 26, 1992.
-160 For example, if you are housed in a cellblock built or significantly altered any time after 1992, and you cannot use your wheelchair to get into the bathroom because the doorway is too narrow, the prison cannot say, "It would cost too much to enlarge the doorway."
+161 For example, if you are housed in a cellblock built or significantly altered any time after 1992, and you cannot use your wheelchair to get into the bathroom because the doorway is too narrow, the prison cannot say, "It would cost too much to enlarge the doorway."
 If you are in (or need access to) a unit, cellblock, or compound significantly altered after 1992-even if the rest of the prison was built before 1992-and your complaint is about your ability to physically access those parts of the facility, your complaint should (1) cite to the regulations, and (2) state that significant changes have been made since 1992.

 If your disability restricts your movement or requires that you use a cane, wheelchair, or other device, many courts have said prisons must make reasonable accommodations for your disability.
 Some courts have found that the ADA does not create any right for an incarcerated person to be housed at a specific prison.
 But at least one court has ruled that if there is a specific unit that treats incarcerated people with specific disabilities, it is a violation of the ADA and Section 504 to (1) transfer eligible incarcerated people out of, or (2) refuse to transfer eligible incarcerated people into that unit unless the prison can provide the treatment at other facilities.
 This applies even if the prison wants to do so for disciplinary, safety, medical, or mental health reasons.
-163

 Even if no special unit exists for incarcerated people with disabilities, prisons and jails must make reasonable accommodations for incarcerated people with mobility impairments.
-Courts have found that using bathroom facilities is a basic prison activity, and that prisons violate the ADA and Section 504 if they do not provide incarcerated people with disabilities such things as shower chairs, handrails, guard rails, and shower hoses.
-164 Any architectural barrier that restricts access or creates risks of
+Courts have found that using bathroom facilities is a basic activity, and that prisons violate the ADA and Section 504 if they do not provide incarcerated people with disabilities accommodations like shower chairs, handrails, guard rails, and shower hoses if needed.
+Any physical barrier that restricts access or d 694, 703 (1984) (holding that when Congress gives authority to an agency to interpret a law through regulations, the regulations have "controlling weight unless they are arbitrary, capricious," or are clearly contrary to the law as written by Congress).

-^{160.
-28} C.F.R. § 35.151(a)-(b) (2020) ("Each facility or part of a facility constructed by, on behalf of, or for the use of a public entity shall be designed and constructed in such manner that the facility or part of the facility is readily accessible to and usable by individuals with disabilities, if the construction was commenced after January 26, 1992").
+&lt;sup>161 28 C.F.R. § 35.151(a)-(b) (2023) ("Each facility or part of a facility constructed by, on behalf of, or for the use of a public entity shall be designed and constructed in such manner that the facility or part of the facility is readily accessible to and usable by individuals with disabilities, if the construction was commenced after January 26, 1992.").

-^{161.} Garrett v.
+&lt;sup>162 Garrett v.
 Angelone, 940 F. Supp.
 933, 942 (W.D.
 Va.
 1996), aff'd, Garrett v.
 Angelone, 107 F.3d 865 (4th Cir.
-1997) (finding that "inmates . . . have no constitutional right to be housed in any particular prison or housing unit").
+1997) (finding that incarcerated people "have no constitutional right to be housed in any particular prison or housing unit").

-^{162.} Clarkson v.
+&lt;sup>163 Clarkson v.
 Coughlin, 898 F. Supp.
 1019, 1050-1051 (S.D.N.Y.
-1995) (finding that transferring incarcerated people from facilities with appropriate accommodations, even for "disciplinary, safety, and/or medical reasons," violates both the ADA and Section 504).
+1995) (finding that transferring incarcerated people from facilities with appropriate accommodations, even for "disciplinary, safety, and/or medical reasons," violates both the ADA and § 504).

-^{163.} Clarkson v.
+&lt;sup>164 Clarkson v.
 Coughlin, 898 F. Supp.
 1019, 1051 (S.D.N.Y.
 1995).